Simplistik78/OMNI/README.md

 ## Acknowledgments

 - Pantheon: Rise of the Fallen community
-- Shalazam.info for map services
+- Shalazam.info for map services and the amazing map work they have done , none of this could be possible without them.
 - Tesseract OCR project
 - Microsoft WebView2 team